AwkwaBear/quartz/content/Guides/How to set up Quartz using symlink to an Obsidian Vault subfolder.md

 ## Why you would want to set this up
 [Quartz](https://quartz.jzhao.xyz/) by default can be tricky to set up with an existing Obsidian Vault where you would only like to share a single folder to be published.

 Using a symlink, you can keep your quartz git repo (with its thousands of NodeJS files) completely separate from you Obsidian Vault and prevent time wasted syncing and storing all of those files.
+This also prevents some issues with files getting lost with git and obsidian sync fighting each other.

-Quartz has support for this but afaik there is no explicit guide for setting it up so I wrote one here.
+Quartz has support for this but afaik there is no explicit guide in the docs for setting it up so I wrote one here.

 For example, my Obsidian Vault has tons of other notes in other categories.
 I would like to only export content from the `Vault/Personal/Digital Garden/content` folder to my hosted quartz page without having to place the entirety of the nodeJS files in `Vault/Personal/Digital Garden` causing Obsidian to sync and keep track of them.
 ![[content folder location.png]]